 Jeff Genender is a Java Champion, Apache Member, and Java Open Source consultant specializing in SOA and enterprise service implementation.
 Jeff has over 23 years of software architecture, team lead, and development experience in multiple industries.
 He is a frequent speaker at such events as TheServerSide Symposium, JavaZone, Java In Action, JavaOne, JFokus, and numerous Java User Groups on topics pertaining to Enterprise Service Bus (ESBs), Service Oriented Architectures (SOA), and application servers.

-Jeff is an active committer and Project Management Committee (PMC) member for Apache ServiceMix, CXF, Geronimo, a comitter on OpenEJB and Mina, and author of several very popular Mojo (Maven plugins).
+Jeff is an active committer and Project Management Committee (PMC) member for Apache Camel, ServiceMix, CXF, Geronimo, a comitter on ActiveMQ, TomEE/OpenEJB, and Mina, and author of several very popular Mojo (Maven plugins).
 He is the author of Enterprise Java Servlets (Addison Wesley Longman, 2001), co – author of Professional Apache Geronimo (2006, Wiley), and co-author of Professional Apache Tomcat (2007, Wiley).
-Jeff also serves as a member of the Java Community Process (JCP) expert group for JSR-342 (Java Platform, Enterprise Edition 7 (Java EE 7) Specification) as a representative of the Apache Software Foundation.
+Jeff also serves as a member of the Java Community Process (JCP) expert group for JSR-366 (Java Platform, Enterprise Edition 8 (Java EE 8) Specification).

 Jeff is an open source evangelist and has successfully brought open source development efforts, initiatives, and success stories into a number of Global 2000 companies, saving these organizations millions in licensing costs.